-At the beginning of the 19th century, more and more immigrants were arriving in New York to fulfil their dreams of a better life and Manhattan was bursting at its seams.
+At the beginning of the 19th century, more and more immigrants were arriving in New York to fulfill their dreams of a better life and Manhattan was bursting at its seams.
 Since living space was limited, people were drawn to Brooklyn on the other side of the East River.
 This allowed Brooklyn to become America’s third largest city by the end of the 19th century.
 During this time the East River was used primarily to transport goods and other materials from Brooklyn to Manhattan and served not only as an important economic factor but as vital lifeline.
 When the East River froze in the winter of 1867, trade came to a standstill and something had to be done!
 The permits to build a bridge were granted.

 John August Roebling was made the chief engineer of the Brooklyn Bridge due to his background in bridge engineering.
 He had immigrated to America with his parents and siblings from Thuringia.
 He drew the first sketches and designs of the bridge as early as 1857, a time when suspension bridges were still very much an experiment.
-A few collapses in the 19th century stopped suspension bridges from immediately becoming popular, however Roebling had figured out how to stabilise them.
+A few collapses in the 19th century stopped suspension bridges from immediately becoming popular, however Roebling had figured out how to stabilize them.
 Two factors aided in his particularly with this project; his experience with building smaller suspension bridges in prior years and his expertise in steel.
 The steel produced in Roebling’s factory was much more flexible and resilient which was vital in the construction of the Brooklyn Bridge.
 Incredibly, it took 13670 miles of steel wire to braid the main cables.

 Roebling’s foresight regarding construction materials for the bridge is still important today.
 He chose sandstone and granite as construction materials for the pylons and used steel rather than iron, which was commonly used at the time.
 The advantage of these materials was not only that the bridge could carry a lot more weight, but also that it could better withstand motion and swaying.
 Had he used iron, the bridge would never have been able to withstand the weight of the cars and trucks (as well as the former streetcars and trains) that use it daily.